roywong96/Projects/README.md

 # [Project 1 : IMBD Ratings Predictor](https://github.com/roywong96/imbd_proj)

 - Created a tool that predicts movie ratings from the imbd website
-- Scraped over 2000 movies from imbd website using pyhton and Beautiful Soup
+- Scraped over 2000 movies from imbd website using Python and Beautiful Soup
 - Engineered features from the genres to quatify the value for each genre such as drama, action, thriller, comedy, romance and so forth.
 - Optimized Linear, Lasso, Bayesian Ridge and Random Forest Regressor using GridSearchCV to reach the best model.
 - A deep dive into data leakage to prevent target from leaking into models I chose for an accurate prediction.